 This species was first discovered in the early 1990s by Steve Irwin, the late Crocodile Hunter, and his father, Bob Irwin.
 The first specimen was then collected and described by Australian herpetologist John Cann, who named it Elseya irwini after its discoverers.
 There is still very little known about this species, and biologists today are working on both collecting more of these turtles and observing them in their natural habitat to learn more about their behavior.

-Outside of Australia, the only place you can see this turtle is the National Aquarium, Baltimore.
+Outside of Australia, the only place you can see this turtle is the National Aquarium.

 These turtles eat snails and plant matter; females may be completely herbivorous.

 They can grow up to 11.8 inches, and males are about half the size of females.

 The population is estimated at 4,000 to 5,000 individuals.

 Crocodiles eat these turtles, and feral pigs, lizards and goannas eat the eggs.